euangeleo/aircraft-seat/data/electrical.md

 * Two front outputs: insulated wire, no connector.
 (Is this simply power for the ECU under the left seat?
 Cannot follow wiring to make sure.
 * Interpretation: power is daisy-chained from one row of seats to the next?
 * What does this box output?
 If it converts 115V400Hz AC power into something else (24/27/29V DC?) for the ECU, then could I simply replace it with a different wall power converter (110V60Hz AC to 27V DC)?
+* Unfortunately, photos of the inside of this box suggest all it does is create a place to daisy-chain to the next seat, while putting a 5A breaker in between the power supply and the actual PGA ECU under the left seat: [photo](../media/232-PGA-ECU-inside.jpg)